 \subsection{Upper Bound on Relaxation Time}

-In this subsection, we establish the upper bound in \cref{res-p3:gap:res}, namely \cref{eq-p3:gap:res:upper}.
-We prove it for the usual spectral gap $\trel$; the same proof applies to bound the absolute spectral gap $\trel^*$.
-In particular, we bound the probability that $1 - \lambda_2$ is small; a completely analogous calculation can be used to bound the probability that $1 + \lambda_n$ is small.
-We only present the former calculation.
+In this subsection, we establish the upper bound on the relaxation time in \cref{res-p3:gap:res}, ie \cref{eq-p3:gap:res:upper}.
+We prove it for the usual relaxation time $\trel$; the same proof applies to bound the absolute relaxation time $\trel^*$.
+In particular, we bound the probability that $1 - \lambda_2$ is small; a completely analogous calculation bounds the probability that $1 + \lambda_n$ is small.
+We only present~the~former~calculation.

 For ease of presentation, we assume first that $k \ge 3 d(G)$.
 In \S\ref{sec-p3:gap:ext}, we explain how to relax this condition, to prove the complete theorem.